VForiel/Kbench/docs/pupil_mask.md

 Moves the mask to the right by a certain number of steps.
 If `abs=True`, the movement is absolute.

 ### `move_up(pos, abs=False)`
-Moves the mask upward by a certain number of steps.
+Moves the mask up by a certain number of steps.
 If `abs=True`, the movement is absolute.

 ### `rotate_clockwise(pos, abs=False)`
 Rotates the mask wheel clockwise by a certain number of degrees.
 If `abs=True`, the movement is absolute.